resource-watch/slate/source/includes/api/_vocabulary.md

 ## Finding (getting) by ids

-"ids" property is required in the payload, in other case the endpoint responds a 400 HTTP ERROR (Bad Request) This property can be an Array or a String (comma-separated) payload -> {"ids": ["112313", "111123"]}
+The "ids" property is required in the payload.
+In other cases the endpoint responds with a 400 HTTP ERROR (Bad Request) This property can be an Array or a String (comma-separated) payload -> {"ids": ["112313", "111123"]}
 payload -> {"ids": "112313, 111123"}